Design Codification

 Definitions stored as code provide us with powerful levers to make significant changes with little effort through inheritance and batch processing.

 A code-based style repository can even allow us to generate automated documentation.
-It's almost trivial to build a simple web page previewing our component library, which directly imports definitions from our
+It's almost trivial to build a simple web page previewing our component library, which directly imports definitions from our repository.

 Design Codification, if done right, enables seamless communication and collaboration between design and development.
 It establishes a shared language that can be adopted by everyone working on digital products.
 Developers can learn about design-related nuances and dependencies through the codified structures, while designers gain a better understanding of the technical realities underpinning the technology they're working with—which will also help them take constraints into account much earlier in the process.